EttusResearch/uhd/host/docs/usrp_b100.rst

 * **J15** is a three pin header, move the jumper to (pin2, pin3)

-To communicate the desired clock rate into UHD, specify the a special device address argument, where the key is **master_clock_rate** and the value is a rate in Hz.
+To communicate the desired clock rate into UHD software, specify the a special device address argument, where the key is **master_clock_rate** and the value is a rate in Hz.
 Example: